 Doctor of physical therapy class of 2019 begins clinical studies

-GRAND FORKS, N.D.—Fifty-two University of North Dakota School of Medicine and Health Sciences students, members of the Doctor of Physical Therapy (DPT) Class of 2019, start the clinical studies portion of their journey to become doctors of physical therapy on August 14, 2017.
+GRAND FORKS, N.D.—Fifty-two University of North Dakota School of Medicine & Health Sciences students, members of the Doctor of Physical Therapy (D.P.T.)
+Class of 2019, start the clinical studies portion of their journey to become doctors of physical therapy on August 14, 2017.

 Clinical experiences are a crucial component of the UND physical therapy curriculum and take place at more than 300 clinical sites across the nation.
 These experiences meld academic learning with hands-on clinical experience.
 Students participate in direct delivery of physical therapy services in a variety of settings under the direction and supervision of one or more clinical instructors.
 A physical therapist is on-site during the delivery of any service by a student physical therapist.